Rust-Wellcome/FasMan/README.md

 Currently, this program has the following arguments:

 -   yaml_validator (v2)

+    THIS FUNCTION IS SPECIFIC TO THE TREEVAL.yaml FILE

     Updated for new yaml style and now uses struct methods.

     This validates a given yaml against the TreeVal yaml standard.
 This is specific to the TreeVal pipeline.